Get ready for your Transfer Orientation session by completing these steps.

 Watch the Pre-Orientation Videos

-(Students attending Spring Orientation or Summer School are not required to complete the videos.)
+(Students attending Spring Orientation are not required to complete the videos.)

 You’re required to watch a series of pre-orientation videos prior to attending orientation.
 These videos contain information essential to your transition to the university.
 You can access the videos here: https://my.utexas.edu/group/student/preorientation/.
 You can also check MyStatus, where the videos will appear as to-do items under the Admissions tab (if you have registered for an orientation session).